HaolinTang/CMSC516-Advanced-Natural-Language-Processing/README.md

 3. There are two reasons cause the discrepancy:
    - Many tweets collected by hastag search are not related to movie reviews closely.
 For example, some tweets are advertisements or invitations.
    - The tweets collected are imbalanced which means that the extracted tweets have a different ratio between positive reviews and negative reviews.
+4. Stemming does not have a significant impact on the accuracy of models in this project.

 ## Future Work
+1. We will collect more tweets for a specific movie to avoid underfitting and improve the test accuracy of LSTM model.
+Once we conclude a LSTM model with higher accuracy than LR model, we will make sentiment analysis using LSTM.
+2.